 Travel to Tennessee, with a stop at Corbin for a short visit to COLONEL SANDERS’ original fried chicken restaurant, which is now a museum.
 This afternoon, visit the fascinating MUSEUM OF APPALACHIA, with 65 acres of farmland and a number of historic cabins, barns, and other buildings—even a frontier privy!
 The next two nights are in Gatlinburg at the foot of the Great Smoky Mountains.

 As one of America’s most popular mountain retreats, Gatlinburg offers something for everyone.
-You might want to spend a day at world-famous Dollywood, an 88-acre landscaped theme park inspired by Dolly Parton and her love for the mountains, family, and country music.
+You might want to spend a day at world-famous Dollywood, an 88-acre landscaped theme park inspired by Dolly Parton.

 Blue Ridge Parkway runs from the Great Smokies to Shenandoah National Park without a single traffic light along its 470-mile route.
 Take in a portion of the parkway today, from Fancy Gap to Roanoke.
 Stop at the tranquil setting of Mabry Mill, one of the most photographed spots in the country.
 Next up: a visit to NATURAL BRIDGE, a 215-foot-high arch in a wooded setting, once owned by Thomas Jefferson.
 George Washington’s initials are still visible on the cliffside, from his work here as a young surveyor.

 The day begins with a guided tour of the STONEWALL JACKSON HOUSE, where you experience the pre-war life of Confederate General Thomas J. “Stonewall” Jackson, and are introduced to the man who became a legend.
 This afternoon’s highlight is the graceful home of the third U.S. president, Thomas Jefferson.
 The MONTICELLO ESTATE reflects Jefferson’s skills as an artist, architect, and designer.
 It is the only house in the U.S. that is on the UNESCO World Heritage list of international treasures.
-We follow with a short orientation tour of Richmond, capital of the Confederacy during the Civil War.
 The day ends in Williamsburg, between the James and York Rivers, where the very earliest European settlers established their first colonies.

 A morning visit to nearby JAMESTOWN SETTLEMENT for a guided tour to learn about the first permanent English settlement in the New World.
 The rest of the day is dedicated to COLONIAL WILLIAMSBURG, where American heritage is proudly preserved in the reconstructed buildings and historical displays.
 Stroll down quaint streets and browse through homes, gardens, taverns, shops, and exhibits.
 In the Hall of Burgesses, listen as costumed interpreters debate the controversial steps that led to the Declaration of Independence.

-This morning, visit MOUNT VERNON, the beloved home of George and Martha Washington, overlooking the banks of the Potomac River.
+This morning begins with a short orientation tour of Richmond, capital of the Confederacy during the Civil War.
+Stop at the Capitol Building for photographs before making our way to MOUNT VERNON, the beloved home of George and Martha Washington, overlooking the banks of the Potomac River.
 Time to explore the most popular historic estate in America.
 The final leg of your journey takes you back to the Washington DC area.